 - 5-7 cups all purpose flour (all depending on flour, see my explanation below)

 - 1 tsp salt

 - 1 egg

 - pearl sugar

 Use a baking blender for best result when baking cinnamon buns.
-Mix the dry yeast with 1 cup of the flour in a bowl and let it rest 10min.
-Add the milk, sugar, cardamon and salt into the bowl.
-Mix it all together.
+Mix the dry yeast with 1 cup of the flour in baking blender bowl and let it rest 10min.
+Heat, on low temperature, the milk in a sauce pan to approximately 98ºF.
+Add sugar, cardamon and salt into the bowl with the flour and yeast.
+Mix it together.
+Add the milk into the bowl and carefully mix together.
 Then successively add flour into the bowl while stirring.
-Stop adding flour when the dough is getting together but is still a bit wet (should not release from the bowl edges – you might less then the given amount of flour).
-Knead the dough in the blender for 10–15 minutes.
-Add pieces of the soft butter while mixing.
+Stop adding flour when the dough is getting together but is still a bit wet (should not release from the bowl edges – you might need less than the given amount of flour).
+Add pieces of the soft room temperature butter while mixing.
+Knead the dough on low power in the blender for approximately 10 minutes.
 Let the dough rise in rooms temperature while covered with plastic wrap for minimum 30 minutes, preferred longer, until you see the dough has doubled in size.

 Plate from H&M Home (US online store).